aliyun/aliyun-openapi-net-sdk/README.md

 ## Requirements
 - The Alibaba Cloud SDK for .NET requires：
-    - **`.NET Framework 4.6.1`** or later
+    - **`.NET Framework 4.5`** or later
     - **`.NET Standard 2.0`** or later

 ## Installation
-You must install the SDK core Nuget Package for any SDK you use.
-For example, you should install both [ECS Nuget Package](https://www.nuget.org/packages/aliyun-net-sdk-ecs/) and [SDK Core Nuget Package](https://www.nuget.org/packages/aliyun-net-sdk-core/) when you are using ECS Product.
+You should install [ECS Nuget Package](https://www.nuget.org/packages/aliyun-net-sdk-ecs/) when you are using ECS Product.
+If you want to install a specific version, please add `--version` or it will install the latest version of this package.

 Use .NET CLI ( Recommand )

-    dotnet add package aliyun-net-sdk-core
     dotnet add package aliyun-net-sdk-ecs

 Use Package Manager

-    Install-Package aliyun-net-sdk-core
     Install-Package aliyun-net-sdk-ecs